Over the last decade we’ve seen some major shifts in the workplace, especially in corporate culture and employee values.

 Teams are crucial for organizational success and should be a key focus for leadership and HR.

-Recruiting for gender and ethnic diversity has become a hot topic in organisations over the past decade.
+Recruiting for gender and ethnic diversity has become a hot topic in organizations over the past decade.
 Forward-looking businesses continue to recruit a generational spread in their employees.

 Often, younger employees are more technologically adept and embrace digital transformation.
 Older generations have a much richer understanding of the human side of change.
 However, harnessing the two generational mindsets can unlock innovation and new ways of working.